Boopdoopy/phase-0-tracks/web_dev/jquery/notes.md

   -$() to create new p element and select it
   -fill with Lorem
   -remove listener (enable new listener)
+  ///////////
+  Note: Easier to have already there and modify class to un-hide

 rainbow text on buttonpress
   -$() to select text